 Since I started travelling, I’ve been using packing cubes and have not stopped since (I’m only on my second set after my first one finally gave in).

 I love how toiletry bags can easily be hung in the bathroom, and I have an instant toiletry cabinet.
 I don’t even have to unpack it, and it’s washable.

 - Bosidu hanging travel toiletries bag

-- Men’s toiletries bag – it’s a good choice since it has space for a shaving kit
+- Men’s toiletries bag – perfect since it has space for the shaving kit

 - Bagsmart hanging toiletries bag

 As a final tip, here is a list of travel sites and tools I always use when planning a vacation.
 Depending on the trip, these sites help me find the cheapest and best options.
 What I love the most about these services is the flexibility.
 A lot of these sites allow me to sort the prices, and they offer flexible cancellations: